 Runways are undesirable locations for military aircraft.
 Being tied to miles of concrete gives jet aircraft a built-in vulnerability as well as restricting their flexibility.
 So it is hardly surprising that designers have taken great efforts in trying to produce vertical take-off and landing aircraft.
 These almost inevitably doomed projects have put some fascinating shapes into the sky, here are ten of them.

 Help Hush-Kit carry on by donating using the button above or below.
 Many thanks.

 10. ‘The German Kestrel’ VFW VAK 191B As with several aircraft on this list, the £192 million VAK-191 project was built in support of NATO’s huge competition for a supersonic VTOL strike aircraft.
-The propulsion system, developed with the help of Rolls-Royce, used a Pegasus engine and two lift-jets.
+The propulsion system, developed with the help of Rolls-Royce, used a Rolls-Royce/MAN Turbo RB193 (similar to the Pegasus engine in concept) and two lift-jets.
 The aircraft had an internal weapons bay.
 When the NATO requirement was scrapped (after being technically won by the Hawker P.1154), the VAK-191 flew on in support of an ambitious US/West German fighter project.
 When this project was also canned it was hard to justify the project and the VAK-191 was axed by the West German government in 1972.